We’ve all experienced it!

 But can chocolate really make us happy?
 I personally think it does!

-Some of the main ingredients in chocolate have a mood-enhancing effect on us.
+Some of the main ingredients in chocolate are known to have a mood-enhancing effect on us.
 Tryptophan is one of them.
-Our bodies use tryptophan; an essential amino acid the body needs to produce serotonin, a mood-elevating substance.
-The body cannot make tryptophan itself and so it has be obtained through our diet.
+Our bodies use tryptophan; an essential amino acid which the body needs to produce serotonin, a mood-elevating substance.
+The body cannot make tryptophan by itself so it has found in our diet.

-The sugar in the chocolate also plays an important part in this.
-Stimulating the release of insulin speeds up the journey of the tryptophan to the brain where upon arrival gives us a feeling of wellbeing, even euphoria.
-In addition to a caffeine-like component called, theobromine, chocolate contains phenylethylamine, a natural antidepressant.
+The sugar usually the bad guy but in chocolate it plays an important role.
+Stimulating the release of insulin speeds up the journey of the tryptophan to the brain giving us a feeling of wellbeing, even euphoria even sooner. as well as a caffeine-like component called, theobromine, chocolate contains phenylethylamine, a natural antidepressant.